F. Staff of NLTA

 - The Administrative Staff shall be appointed by the Executive and shall hold office until services are terminated as per the Collective Agreement.

 - The Executive Director shall be responsible for all office work in connection with the normal business of the Association and shall supervise all administrative and office staff.
-He/she may be delegated to act for the Executive, if and when such action is necessary.
-He/she may, with the consent of the Chairperson, speak at any meeting called by the Association, but he/she may not vote on any question submitted.
+They may be delegated to act for the Executive, if and when such action is necessary.
+They may, with the consent of the Chairperson, speak at any meeting called by the Association, but they may not vote on any question submitted.

 - The Treasurer referenced within By-Law XIX. – Funds and Assets of the Association, will be the Manager of Corporate Services.